The University Library webpages will allow you to inspect the general holdings of the library.

 Archives and Special Collections

-Durham Library has a number of Special Collections which may be of particular interest to those considering research in English Literature.
-The following links should enable you to find the sections on the library holdings which are likely to be of greatest interest:
+Durham University Library has a number of Special Collections which may be of particular interest to those considering research in English Literature.
+The following may be especially relevant:

 - Abbott Literary mss